How Are Plastic Bottles Made?

 The finished bottle mould is then cooled instantly, typically by pouring cold water into the pipes surrounding the mould or by applying pressurised CO₂, to produce the final product.

-Why Is Plastic Used in Pharmaceutical Packaging?
+Why Is Plastic Used in Pharmaceutical and Lifestyle Packaging?

 Pharmaceutical containers are mostly in contact with the medicines that they are carrying, which means they cannot be made with anything that could present a risk of toxicity.
 As a result, the plastic materials often used for these are ensured to be safe for direct contact with medications.

-Plastic Bottles From Origin
+Versatile Plastic Bottles From Origin

 Now that you know how PET bottles are made and have further insights into the many useful qualities of plastic, you can best select your ideal packaging solution from our array of plastic packaging at Origin.